freshworks-developers/request-method-and-data-storage_Freshdesk/Completed/README.md

 ## Your First App

-This app displays the name of the requester of a freshdesk ticket in the ticket_sidebar placeholder
+This app displays the name of the requester of a freshdesk ticket in the ticket_sidebar placeholder with platform version 2.3

 ### Files and Folders
     .